Nyako: Counsel prays court to order EFCC to produce 3 witnesses for cross-examination

-Yakubu Maikyau, SAN, Counsel to the 3rd defendant in a suit filed by EFCC against Murtala Nyako, former Adamawa Governor, and others; has appealed to the Federal High Court, Abuja, to order the EFCC to produce three of its witnesses for cross-examination.
+Yakubu Maikyau, SAN, Counsel to a defendant in a suit filed by EFCC against Murtala Nyako, former Adamawa Governor, and others, has appealed to the Federal High Court, Abuja, to order the EFCC to produce its three witnesses for cross-examination.

 Maikyau made the oral application, on Wednesday, before Justice Okon Abang.